python-poetry/poetry/docs/repositories.md

 {{% warning %}}

-In a future version of Poetry, PyPI will be disabled automatically if there is at least one custom source configured with another priority than `explicit`.
+In a future version of Poetry, PyPI will be disabled automatically if at least one custom primary source is configured.
 If you are using custom sources in addition to PyPI, you should configure PyPI explicitly with a certain priority, e.g.